 - ½ Ounce (15 ml) of egg white – Optional.

-- Garnish with a few drops of Angostura bitters (looks great if you’re using egg white).
-Orange slice or orange twist, and a cocktail cherry.
+- Garnish with a few drops of Angostura bitters, or /and an orange slice, and a cocktail cherry.

 How to make the Whiskey Sour…